PyCoffees/calendar/README.md

 # PyCoffees Calendar
-This is the calendar of the coming PyCoffees@CAB:
+This is the calendar of the coming PyCoffees@CAB (see also the [Spreadsheet](https://docs.google.com/spreadsheets/d/12PrVnxT36zbW8VTNJEYYq-OKSt1382RwDC8eH0FX7fI/edit?usp=sharing)):

 ### Season 2025-2026
 | Date  | Speaker | Topic | Module |